Skip to main content

 How do I view and edit a Customer's Form Response?

 On the Order page, once a transaction has completed.
-Follow these steps:
+Follow these steps

 1. Click View Responses either in the Timeline or Order Details

-2. On the pop-up you'll see the customer's form responses from this transaction.
+2. On the pop-up you'll see the customer's Form responses from this transaction.
 Click Edit Form Responses to make updates

 NOTE - if a Form has been added to the booking flow for this event, it will show in the pop-up regardless of whether the customer has seen/answered this question.
-E.g. if a Form has been added to the Event, but not the Website Channel, it will appear in this pop-up but without a customer response.

 3. You'll then be taken to the Update Form Responses page, where you can change any answers and click Update Response